 Peanut allergy is more common than ever before; its prevalence has tripled in the past ten years.
 Approximately 1-2% of children in the United States have a diagnosed peanut allergy.
 Peanut allergy usually starts by age 2 with 75% of allergic reactions happening the first time a child has peanuts.
 Approximately twenty percent of people with peanut allergies can have a life-threatening reaction when they eat peanuts.
 If you are allergic to peanuts or nuts, you should always carry an Epinephrine Auto Injector (EAI) prescribed by your health care provider and a smart phone.

 What causes allergies to foods such as peanuts?

-When a person has a peanut allergy, the body’s immune system reacts to one or more of the proteins found in peanuts, triggering the release of histamine and other chemicals; the action of these substances on skin and other organs causes allergy symptoms.
-People at risk for peanut allergy are allergic people to begin with, and often have other allergic conditions such as other food allergies, asthma, eczema, or hay fever and usually have relatives with allergic conditions as well.
+When a person has peanut allergy, the body’s immune system reacts to one or more of the proteins found in peanuts, triggering the release of histamine and other chemicals; the action of these substances on skin and other organs causes allergy symptoms.
+Children at risk for peanut allergy often have other allergic conditions such as other food allergies, asthma, eczema, or hay fever, and can have relatives with allergic conditions as well.

 If I have a peanut allergy can I eat other nuts?

 Why do peanut allergies get special attention?

 Peanuts and tree nuts are the most common causes of severe life-threatening allergic reactions.
-Every year, it’s estimated 150 deaths are caused by allergic reactions to peanuts and nuts, despite best efforts to avoid exposure.
+Every year, about 150 deaths are caused by allergic reactions to peanuts and nuts, even with best efforts to avoid exposure.
 Very small amounts of peanuts can cause reactions, although most symptoms are caused by the equivalent of one peanut kernel or more.